 Rework your content so it’s more descriptive

 If you’re using a lot of visual aids, it might be a good idea to confer with your speakers to make sure that they’re aware of people with visual impairments or reading disabilities in the audience.
 That way your speakers can still give an amazing talk, while properly painting an image for anyone who is unable to get the benefit of slides or visual examples.

 Include more people with disabilities in your events

 Our final suggestion is the simplest form of accessibility.
-Make a active attempt to diversify your panels, speaker lineups and staff members so you have an diverse prescence at your event.
+Make an active attempt to diversify your panels, speaker lineups and staff members so you have a diverse presence at your event.

 Not only is this a great way to gain a greater range of insights and ideas about every accessibility feature you implement, but it also sends a great message to your audience that they are welcome at your event.

 There’s nothing more powerful in overcoming the uncertainty of an audience member, than seeing similar people already part of your event.

 Accessibility Helps Your Online Event On Every Level